-Students who arrive at our School are identified as having Special Educational Needs through the use of the criteria set out below.
-Although testing can provide an indication of performance level, it is necessary to bear in mind they are a reflection of the student's engagement on the day and it is necessary to consider them against other available evidence over time.
+Students who arrive at our School are identified as having Special Educational Needs using the criteria set out below.
+Although testing can provide an indication of performance level, it is necessary to bear in mind they are a reflection of the student's engagement on the day, and it is necessary to consider them against other available evidence over time.